Arafullahi/Java-Chat-Application-/README.md

 #Features Support
 - [X] Authorize user with basic authentication
+- [X} Rest end point for th send and delete mesage
 - [ ] Sending and receiving messages in the chat room.
 - [ ] Persists the messages in database table
 - [ ] Deletion of messages by clients.